mzazon/awesome-cloud-projects/aws/managing-secrets-with-rotation/managing-secrets-with-rotation.md

    def set_secret(secretsmanager, secret_arn, token):
        """Set the secret in the service"""
        logger.info("setSecret: In a real implementation, this would update the database user password")
-       # In a real implementation, you would connect to the database
+       # In a real implementation, you would:
+       # 1. Get the AWSPENDING secret version
+       # 2. Connect to the database using current credentials
-       # and update the user's password here
+       # 3. Update the user's password to the new password
+       # 4. Handle any database-specific password policies

    def test_secret(secretsmanager, secret_arn, token):
        """Test the secret"""
        logger.info("testSecret: In a real implementation, this would test database connectivity")
-       # In a real implementation, you would test the database connection
+       # In a real implementation, you would:
+       # 1. Get the AWSPENDING secret version
-       # with the new credentials here
+       # 2. Attempt to connect to the database using new credentials
+       # 3. Perform a simple query to validate connectivity
+       # 4. Handle connection timeouts and authentication errors

    def finish_secret(secretsmanager, secret_arn, token):
        """Finish the rotation"""
        try:
+           # Get the current version
+           current_version = get_current_version_id(secretsmanager, secret_arn)

-           # Move AWSCURRENT to AWSPREVIOUS
+           # Move AWSPENDING to AWSCURRENT and AWSCURRENT to AWSPREVIOUS
            secretsmanager.update_secret_version_stage(
                SecretId=secret_arn,
                VersionStage="AWSCURRENT",
                MoveToVersionId=token,
-               RemoveFromVersionId=get_current_version_id(secretsmanager, secret_arn)
+               RemoveFromVersionId=current_version
            )

            logger.info("finishSecret: Successfully completed rotation")